ORNL/intersect-architecture/sos/logical/resilience/rollback.rst

 Context
    The pattern applies to a system that has the following characteristics:

-   -  The system is deterministic, i.e. forward progress of the system is defined in terms of the input state to the system and the execution steps completed since system initialization.
+   -  The system is deterministic, i.e., forward progress of the system is defined in terms of the input state to the system and the execution steps completed since system initialization.